moatazeldebsy/the-internet-automation-playwright-typescript/README.md

 # The Internet Automation with Playwright and TypeScript

-This project is designed to automate testing of various web functionalities using Playwright in a TypeScript setup.
-It targets a demo website known as "The Internet" for practicing automation testing.
+This project is designed to automate the testing of various web functionalities using Playwright in a TypeScript setup.
+It targets a demo website called [The Internet](https://the-internet.herokuapp.com/) for practicing automation testing.

 ## Features